plandes/deeplearn/README.md

-# Deep learning framework to provide consistent and reproducible results
+# Deep learning framework for reproducible results in PyTorch

 [![PyPI][pypi-badge]][pypi-link]
 [![Python 3.7][python37-badge]][python37-link]

-General deep learing utility library.
+This deep learning library was designed to provide consistent and reproducible results.
 It contains a utilities I used in my own research that have some intersection with:
 * Easy to set configuration and framework to allow for programmatic debugging of neural networks.
 * Reproduciblity of results